SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 or to retrieve data from an external source without needing to know the underlying type of that source.

-The example below defines two protocols for use with dice-based board games:
+The example below defines a dice game and a nested protocol for a delegate that tracks the game's progress.

 ```swift
 class DiceGame {